gabrielcammany/Hangman/README.md

 ## Videos and Photos

 ### Win
+This word that the user correctly guessed was "Gato".

 [![Alt text](https://img.youtube.com/vi/Zs5C3KJokHA/0.jpg)](https://www.youtube.com/watch?v=Zs5C3KJokHA)

 ### Won state
+This video shows how the game is locked at the won state.
+The word was "Pez"

 [![Alt text](https://img.youtube.com/vi/ccOJZRLwsE8/0.jpg)](https://www.youtube.com/watch?v=ccOJZRLwsE8)

 ### Lost
+Finally this video shows how the game reacts when the user failed.

 [![Alt text](https://img.youtube.com/vi/f26fvJMAjE8/0.jpg)](https://www.youtube.com/watch?v=f26fvJMAjE8)

 Although each phase is better explained in their respective folders, here is an image of how all of them are connected.